lazywinadmin/lazywinadmin.github.io/_posts/2020/2020-08-02-terraform_azure-automationacc_psmoduleupload.md

 ## azurerm_automation_module Terraform resource

-As you can see [in the hashicorp documentation], the terraform resource `azurerm_automation_module` only provide a `uri` parameter for module to import.
+As you can see [in the hashicorp documentation](https://www.terraform.io/docs/providers/azurerm/r/automation_module.html), the terraform resource `azurerm_automation_module` only provide a `uri` parameter for module to import.

 ```
 resource "azurerm_automation_module" "mymodule" {